Sutarmidji: As governor

 Following the 2018 gubernatorial election, Sutarmidji defeated two other candidates, winning 1,334,512 votes (51.55%).
 He was sworn in on 5 September 2018.
 He promised that he would carry over his system from Pontianak in order to establish budget transparency in the province, while also demanding explanations for a Rp 600 billion (US$41 million) deficit in the 2018 provincial budget.
 By 20 September, he had removed the provincial secretary from his post, with the secretary having stated that he would not serve in his position if Sutarmidji was to become governor.

+He attempted to run for a second term in 2024, but was defeated by his former deputy governor Ria Norsan.

 Personal life

 Sutarmidji is married to Lismaryani, and the couple have three children.
+His daughter, Dytha Damayanti Pratiwi, was elected into Pontianak's city council in 2024.